1972 invasion of Uganda: Initial rebel operations

-The western rebel force, led by Captain Oyile, Lieutnant Okot, and Lieutnant Okumu, crossed the border at 7 a.m, behind schedule.
+The western rebel force, led by Captain Oyile, Lieutenant Okot, and Lieutenant Okumu, crossed the border at 7 a.m, behind schedule.
 Armed with a few sub-machine guns, recoilless rifles, and rockets, it consisted of about 300 to 350 guerrillas and included Museveni's small force of 40 militants.
 The western group was troubled by internal problems from the start.
 Whereas the Obote loyalists were wearing uniforms and expecting an easy victory, Museveni's group wore civilian clothing to fight as guerrillas.
 Several members of the western group expressed doubts about their outdated weaponry and their small numbers compared to the Uganda Army.
 Some militants in the group were even unarmed.
 The group also had problems with their trucks, slowing their progress.
 However, the group initially destroyed a Ugandan border post, killing four guards.
 After advancing 14 km into Uganda proper, the rebels encountered a Land Rover with eight soldiers who were killed in a firefight at Kaberebere.
 Despite this easy victory, some rebels were so inexperienced that they already broke during this clash and fled into the hills.
 The remainder continued their advance.
 They also ran into Fadhul, but they failed to recognize him in his civilian car.
 The commander sped past the insurgents and then informed Amin by telephone of the rebels' numbers and location.
 According to the Ugandan government, the rebels occupied Kyotera, Kakuto and Kalisizo.
 Tanzanian radio reports also claimed that Kisenyi and Umburra had been captured by rebels.
 A few civilians reacted to the western insurgent group by raising the flags of the Uganda People's Congress, Obote's party.
 However, contrary to Museveni's hopes, no grand rebellion erupted in the Mbarara area to support the invasion.
 Most civilians were still supportive of Amin at the time, especially due to his ongoing expulsion of the Ugandan Asians from the country.